miinto/miinto_api_client/README.md

 Using `\Miinto\ApiClient\Factory` you can create two types of miinto clients:
 - basic miinto client - you can define middleware and response handlers by your own.
-- miinto client - here you have already set up the HMAC Middleware and the HandlerError.
+- miinto client - the HMAC Middleware and the HandlerError are already set up.
 It means that all requests will be automatically sign using HMAC Miinto headers.
 When response code will be < 200 or >= 400, the Response Exception will be thrown.